Rubeena-Firdose/task-1-port-scan/README.md

 - `README.md` – Documentation of the task

 **Conclusion**

--Completed a basic network reconnaissance using Nmap.
+- Completed a basic network reconnaissance using Nmap.
 Gained hands-on experience identifying active devices and open ports on a local network.
 Developed an understanding of how exposed services can be potential entry points for attackers.